 - Will I have to confront the perpetrator?

 Sexual misconduct is a serious offense and in all due process procedures the accused has a right to engage their accuser.
 However, special provisions can be provided to allow this engagement to occur without direct contact, which can include closed-circuit television/skype testimony, room dividers, or separate hearing rooms with speaker phones.
 A discussion of these options is part of your initial meeting with the appropriate student conduct official.

 - Do I have to name the perpetrator?

-If you want formal judicial action to be taken against the alleged perpetrator, yes.
-No, if you choose to not file a complaint (You should review the confidentiality policies included in the Title IX section of the handbook to better understand the University’s legal obligations depending on what information you share with various University officials).
+If you want formal conduct action to be taken against the alleged perpetrator, yes.
+No, if you choose to not file a complaint (You should review the confidentiality policies included in the Title IX section of the handbook to better understand the university’s legal obligations depending on what information you share with various university officials).

 - What about changing residence hall rooms or other housing situations?

 If you want to change your on-campus living environment, you may request a move and these are considered urgent circumstances from the university’s perspective.
 If you want the accused to move, and you believe you have been the victim of sexual misconduct, you will need to be willing to pursue university conduct action.
 The alleged perpetrator would likely then be moved immediately on an interim basis pending the resolution of your complaint.
 The ultimate and final resolution would be a determination made based on the outcome of the conduct hearing.
 Some other accommodations available to you might include: